HudaSeyam/E-Commerce-Laravel/readme.md

 # E-Commerce Laravel Project

-This is a simple **E-commerce platform** built using the **Laravel framework**.
+This is a **E-commerce platform** built using the **Laravel framework**.
 It provides basic functionality for product listing, shopping cart, and order management.

 ## Features